trilitech/tezos-developer-docs/docs/tutorials/smartpy-fa2-fungible.md

 Any number of different accounts can each have a quantity of a certain fungible token.

 By contrast, non-fungible tokens are unique and not interchangeable.
-Therefore, only one account can own an NFT at one time.
+Therefore, only one account can own a specific NFT at one time.

+The term "NFT" is often misused when assets are represented on blockchains, and is often confused with a fungible token.
+Make sure that you understand the difference.

+For more information about types of tokens, see [Tokens](../architecture/tokens).

 ## What is the FA2 standard?